JarneClauw/JarneClauw/README.md

 ---

 I am a computer science student at Ghent University (UGent), Belgium 🇧🇪.
+This is my [portfolio](https://jarneclauw.github.io), you should take a look at it!

-- Interested in 💻 computer science and ✨ astronomy
+- Interested in 💻 computer science
 - 🌱 I’m currently learning computer science
 - 🎂 28 July 2003
 - Favorite food is 🍔 or 🍕